REANNZ/etcbd-public/README.md

 created before all of the fields were introduced into Kibana (through having log messages arrive via logstash).

+The very simple solution is to re-run the `elk-setup.sh` script with the `--force` flag - telling it to delete all Kibana settings (stored in the `.kibana` index in elasicsearch) - but the initial Kibana settings get loaded again by the setup script.
+And the actual data in ElasicSearch stays intact.

+    cd etcbc-public/elk
+    ./elk-setup.sh --force

-The very simple solution is to re-create the Index Pattern: in Kibana, navigate to `Settings` -> `Indices` and select `Create` again (and confirm overwriting the existing Index Pattern).
+Alternative to that is to re-create the Index Pattern from within Kibana: in Kibana, navigate to `Management` -> `Index Patterns` and under the existing `logstash-*` index pattern, select the "Refresh" icon (and confirm the action).
 This would rescan the indices available and would introduce any newly found variables into Kibana.

 # Accessing the services